Pinegrow/PGWPBootstrap4StarterTheme/README.txt

 - The WordPress Starter Theme 2 is **not an update of the previous version** (1.2) but a totally new version.
 - The WordPress Starter Theme requires [Pinegrow PRO with WordPress builder](https://pinegrow.com/), it will not work without it.

+## Demonstration site

+You can visit and discover the latest version of the WordPress Starter Theme 2 by visiting our demonstation site: [https://st2demo.pinegrow.com/](https://st2demo.pinegrow.com/)

 ## Inspiration
 The Pinegrow WordPress Starter Theme is deeply inspired by the [UnderStrap theme, The Bootstrap 4 + WordPress Theme Framework](https://understrap.com) and numerous components/files are directly forked from this awesome project.